NEW NEW NEW: I have resumed my Pilates mat class on Wednesdays at 915am. Please join me!

 Since 2004, Kim has been practicing her unique approach to physical therapy for dancers, after receiving her Doctor of Physical Therapy with honors from the University of Delaware, ranked second in the nation by US News and World Report.
 She has received extensive continuing education and mentorship in manual therapies, as well as trigger point functional dry needling, advanced certified.

 Like her patients, Kim loves an audience!
 She lectures to the Doctor of Physical Therapy students at SUNY Stony Brook on Long Island, and before moving to Maryland, Kim taught “Anatomy for Dancers” at The New School in NYC.
 She is also certified in the authentic method of Pilates – mat and all apparatus.
 She teaches classical Pilates and calls upon its rehabilitation benefits in her physical therapy practice as well.

 Kim is an avid reader, yoga enthusiast, ballet dancer, travel junkie, and fanciful cook.
-When she isn’t working, she is spending time with her family: her entrepreneur husband Jeff, their baby daughter, and hound dog named Brooklyn (where she used to live!).
+When she isn’t working, she is spending time with her husband and kids, and taking walks with her hound dog, Brooklyn.